engr-miraculous/iu_job_assessment/README.md

 - Google Maps / Geolocator
 - Image Picker / Camera
 - Riverpod(a modern upgrade of Provider) for state management
-- Shared Preferences and local DB (for state and mock data presitence)
+- Shared Preferences and local DB (for state and mock data persitence)

 ---